 Upstream releases are always released both as source tarball and as a build for current Fedora versions.
 There is also a Copr build, providing the builds for other platforms, including EPEL.
 See Downloads or Quick Start Guide pages for details where to get the developed FreeIPA versions.

-- FreeIPA 4.5: development of new major version
+- FreeIPA 4.6: development of new major version focused on Python3

 - Next major release bucket is called "Future Releases".
 The tickets in the "Future Releases" bucket will be reviewed and considered first to be pulled to next FreeIPA release.